netbox-community/netbox-plugin-tutorial/tutorial/step02-models.md

     )
 ```

-The `CHOICES` attribute is a tuple of tuples, each of which holds three values:
+The `CHOICES` attribute must be an iterable of two- or three-value tuples, each of which defines the following:

 * The raw value to be stored in the database
 * A human-friendly string for display
 * A color for display in the UI (optional)

-Additionally, we've added a `key` attribute: This will allow the NetBox administrator to replace or extend the plugin's default choices here with his or her own values.
+Additionally, we've added a `key` attribute: This will allow the NetBox administrator to replace or extend the plugin's default choices via NetBox's [`FIELD_CHOICES`](https://netbox.readthedocs.io/en/feature/configuration/optional-settings/#field_choices) configuration parameter.

-Now, we can reference this as the set of valid choices on the `default_action` and `action` model fields by referencing it with the `choices` keyword argument.
+Now, we can reference this as the set of valid choices on the `default_action` and `action` model fields by passing it as the `choices` keyword argument.

 ```python
     # AccessList